| Title: | Lifeguard |

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals to perform the essential functions.

-This position normally operates inside our natatorium, and exposure to damp and wet environment is typical.
+This position typically operates inside our natatorium, where exposure to a damp, wet environment is common.
 The noise level in the work environment is usually moderate to loud.

 The City of Angleton is an Equal Opportunity Employer.